Discover Online Classes in Procreate

 Explore thousands of classes in procreate, digital art, and more!

-Every once in awhile, a major technological breakthrough transforms the way we go about our personal or professional lives.
-For those who draw, sketch, paint, or create visual art, iPad’s Procreate app has been one such game-changer.
-Designed to be used with Apple’s tablet and stylus tools, Procreate gives artists all the benefits of working digitally (the ability to easily delete and correct, create art faster, and to share work instantaneously) while recreating the familiar experience of pens, pencils, and paint on paper.
+Designed to be used with Apple’s tablet and stylus tools, Procreate gives artists all the benefits of working digitally — the ability to delete and correct easily, create art more quickly, and share work instantaneously — while recreating the familiar experience of pens, pencils, and paint on paper.

 - What is Procreate?

 - Adding Texture

 - Creating Backgrounds in Procreate

 - Get Ready to Draw in Procreate

 Procreate is an award-winning illustration, sketching, and painting app made exclusively for iPad.
 You may be more familiar with other programs such as Adobe Illustrator and Adobe Photoshop.

 The main difference between Procreate and Illustrator is that Procreate is a raster graphics editor while Illustrator is vector based.